-- Waterproof walking shoes and shoes with gripping soles are always a good idea for any time of the year but especially in the winter months when you might expect to experience some rain.
+- Waterproof walking shoes and shoes with gripping soles are always a good idea for any time of the year, especially in the winter when you might expect to experience rain.

 - Always check the weather forecast in advance of your trip.